andrechristikan/ack-nestjs-boilerplate/README.md

 > Very limited documentation

+* There have been some breaking changes between v5 and v6.
 * The features will be relate with AWS / Amazon web service
 * Stateless Authorization
 * Must run MongoDB as a `replication set` for `database transactions`.